codefresh-io/docs.codefresh.io/_docs/learn-by-example/python/django.md

   - /docs/python/django/
 toc: true
 ---
-Using this repository we’ll help you get up to speed with basic functionality such as: compiling, testing and building Docker images.
+Using this repository, we’ll help you get up to speed with basic functionality such as: compiling, testing and building Docker images.

 This project uses `Python` and `Django` to build an application which will eventually become a distributable Docker image.